 CAN I SUE MY EMPLOYER FOR WORK INJURY?

 Examples of a third party claim are when a delivery person is hit by another vehicle, where a mail carrier is bitten by a dog, or where a machine operator is injured by a defective machine.
-In each of those cases, and many others, there is a claim against the third party (other vehicle owner, dog owner, machine manufacturer) in addition to workers compensation.
+In each of those cases there is a claim against the third party (other vehicle owner, dog owner, machine manufacturer) in addition to workers compensation.
 Those are just a few examples of third-party cases.